Erastuskanyatta/PHP-Yii2-Framework/index.md

 Inside view we have two directories:

 - **`views/layout`**: The layout directory contains the views that are fixed in the browser.
-These views get displayed on all pages of the website.
-The files in this folder are under `main.php`.
+These views get displayed on all pages of the website and their files are in `main.php`.
 For instance, the most website has footer and header files placed in this directory.
 So, all pages on that website contain a similar footer and header.

 - **`views/site`**: Unlike files in layout, files in the site are not fixed.
 That is, one page does not have the same view as another page.
 The only similar thing is the header and the footer since they were placed in `main.php`.

 ### Folder 2: common
-This directory contains the files that are shared among applications.
+Here, we have files that are common to both backend and frontend directory.
 For instance, database configurations in `/common/config` takes place here.

 ### Folder 3: frontend